beyg1/Mern-Mastery-Plan/README.md

 Welcome to MERN Mastery Plan!
 This roadmap is designed for developers who are already proficient in React/Next.js and have experience building full-stack applications, either with headless CMS like Sanity or Full PostgreSQL Database like Supabase.

-## 🔧 Golden Path
+## 🔧 Gold Path Forward
 - Backend: Node.js + Express, Mongoose, MongoDB Atlas, JWT, bcrypt, express-validator, cors, morgan
 - Frontend: Next.js (pick Pages or App Router once and stick to it), built-in fetch
 - Deployment: Vercel (frontend), Render (backend), MongoDB Atlas (DB)

-Principles:
-1) Smallest shippable increment each time
-2) One feature at a time (read → create → update → delete → auth → extras)
-3) Timebox sprints to 60–120 minutes
-4) Consistent checklists and success criteria
-5) Write a short “Next session plan” at the end of each session

 ---

+Repository layout (per-phase directories):
+- `/phase0-setup`
+- `/phase1-express-in-memory`
+- `/phase2-mongodb-mongoose`
+- `/phase3-next-list-create`
+- `/phase4-next-update-delete`
+- `/phase5-backend-auth`
+- `/phase6-client-auth`
+- `/phase7-quality`
+- `/phase8-deploy`
+- `/phase9-stretch`

+Each phase directory is self-contained and may include:
+- `/server` for the Express backend (as needed in that phase)
+- `/client` for the Next.js frontend (App Router; introduced in Phase 3)
+- `.env.sample` files documenting only the variables required for that phase
+- Phase-specific instructions (this README serves as the master guide)

 ## 🧪 Phase 0 — Setup Safety Net (30–60 min, beginner-friendly step-by-step)

 Goal: Prepare a frictionless environment so you don’t stall later.

-What you’re setting up:
-- A Git repo with two folders:
-  - `/server` for the Express backend
-  - `/client` for the Next.js frontend
-- `.env.sample` files to document required environment variables (secrets)
-- Basic scripts so you can run both apps quickly

-Step-by-step:
+Step-by-step (Phase 0: inside `/phase0-setup`):
 1) Install prerequisites
    - Node LTS: https://nodejs.org/en (verify with: `node -v`)
    - pnpm: https://pnpm.io/installation (verify with: `pnpm -v`)